jiggzson/SEQ/README.md

 using the 'setTolerance', 'setMaxIterations', and 'setVariable' methods.
 The default for 'setMaxIterations' is 1000 which roughly corresponds to highest degree polynomial expected.

-It cannot calculate all sequence yet.
+It cannot calculate all sequences yet.